Yale-BIM/f21-assignments/assignment-0/README.md

     > You must have roscore running in order for ROS nodes to communicate.

-2. Open another terminal, and *bring up* a simulated robot with [roslaunch](http://wiki.ros.org/roslaunch).
+2. Open another terminal, and *bring up* a simulated version of the Shutter robot with [roslaunch](http://wiki.ros.org/roslaunch).

     ```bash